Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Copy the project to a separate file and change all colors to black (100% K).

-• The conversion of black to white occurs automatically in the machine software.
+• The conversion of black to white occurs automatically in the machine's software.

 NOTE - IMPORTANT

-• All objects that should remain in the color of the material (without printing) must be defined as C 0%, M 0%, Y 0%, K 0%
+• All objects that should remain in the material color (without printing) must be defined as C 0%, M 0%, Y 0%, K 0%

 • All elements in a color other than the above will be printed as 100% white.